 iPIPE is presently a 7-member industry collaboration partnered with the EERC as part of a research contract with the North Dakota OGRP.
 The program was created in response to Governor Doug Burgum’s challenge to eliminate pipeline leaks through innovation.
 The program is in its second round of research funding, “iPIPE 2.0,” operating to December 2023.
 Contribution to the present program is $150,000 per member over a 2-year period.
 The membership meets monthly to discuss project updates, hosts a technology selection event, and conducts an annual member forum.

 The EERC is the technology scout for iPIPE and has vetted over 140 technologies and conducted 6 technology projects.
 The EERC is leading the iPIPE 2.0 efforts regarding projects for the 2022–2023 period. iPIPE 2.0 projects will explore sensors that provide greater capability, test aerial data collection on collaborate rights-of-ways, advance methane detection, explore new methods for non-intrusive pipeline inspection, and continue to advance machine learning and artificial intelligence techniques. iPIPE is continuing efforts to advance monitoring from space and may collaborate in regard to North Dakota’s investment in beyond visual line of sight (BVLOS) infrastructure.

-Orbital Sidekick (OSK), selected as a technology provider to iPIPE, launched the Aurora hyperspectral imaging satellite on June 30, 2021, from Cape Canaveral, Florida.
+Orbital Sidekick (OSK), selected as a technology provider to iPIPE, launched the first satellites in OSK's Global Hyperspectral Observation Satellite (GHOStTM) constellation on April 14, 2023.
 Video courtesy of SpaceX.